elpimous/Neo_robot/INDIGO/qbo_random_move/README.md

 TODO : use imu in realtime !
   when imu angle is too high, Qbo can fall backward and reaction appears after at least 1 to 2 seconds !!!
+  NOT GOOD
 _______________________________________________________________
 Rev2.

-Imu problem solved, floor sensor too
+Imu problem solved, floor sensor too.

-  Now, qbo reactions are immediate regarding to risks Better avoiding obstacles, smooth
+  Now, qbo reactions are immediate regarding to risks.

+Better avoiding obstacles, smooth.

 TODO : blocked wheel recognition function
 _______________________________________________________________